ClassicDIY/ClassicMQTT/code/Python/client/README.md

 # Classic MQTT Client Example

 The code in this folder is and example of how to create and mqtt cleint that receives data that was posted to the MQTT from ClassicMQTT.
-It is very simple, just creating an MQTT client and making a subscription which will let it receive the data from MQTT as it is posted.
-This simple program just creates a file and rewites it with the data from the last update.
+It is very simple, just creating an MQTT client and making a subscription.
+When the client recceives data it will rewite it with the data received.

 The software is provided "AS IS", WITHOUT WARRANTY OF ANY KIND, express or implied.
 Classic Monitor is NOT a product of Midnite solar, nor do they support this application!